The average amounts that pension savers are transferring out of final salary pension schemes has fallen, but there are still huge sums being moved.

 Don't dive straight in

-Of course, transferring your pension is not without its risks of its own.
+Of course, transferring your pension is not without its risks.

 The Financial Conduct Authority has forced a number of firms who advise on transfers to suspend their activities.

-The steep take-up in transfers also means that schemes are being targeted by advisers who are reportedly using high-pressure sales tactics.
+The steep take-up in transfers of recent years also means that schemes are being targeted by advisers who are reportedly using high-pressure sales tactics.